 How to Get Bandit in Dark Souls Remastered

 The Bandit class is one of Dark Souls Remastered’s ten starting classes.
-You get access to it straight from the start of the game, with no additional requirements needed to use it.
+You get access to it straight from the start of the game, with no additional requirements to use it.

 Given that you’re starting with extra Endurance and Vitality, Bandit is a great early game option for beginner players looking to get the most bang for their buck from their first playthrough.

 Early game combat will be much more forgiving thanks to your increased health and stamina, and having an increase in Strength will allow you to level it comfortably side by side with Dexterity.
-This will give you access to most of the game’s weapons, so if you’re unsure of what you like using, this is a great way to test multiple playstyles with one character.
+This will give you access to most of the game’s weapons, so if you’re unsure what you like using, this is a great way to test multiple playstyles with one character.

 You also start with a Battle Axe, a weapon that can be pretty punishing for players new to Dark Souls mechanics.
-So it would help if you balanced that out with the beginner-friendly stat distribution that the class affords.
+So it would help if you balanced that with the beginner-friendly stat distribution the class affords.

 Effective Bandit Combat

 Effective Bandit combat is effective Dark Souls combat.
 It doesn’t call for anything fancy or technical like a Sorcery build.
 Instead, you hit things in the face and avoid getting hit in the face.
-Whether you decide to go for a quality build or a pure strength build, that goes for you.
+Whether you go for a quality or a pure strength build, that goes for you.